cueglow/glowdtf/dev-docs/Client-Server API.md

 A fixture type is an object with the following fields:

-- `fixtureTypeI`: UUIDv4 encoded as String, uniquely identifies the fixture type
+- `fixtureTypeId`: UUIDv4 encoded as String, uniquely identifies the fixture type
 - `manufacturer`: String
 - `name`: String
 - `modes`: Array of DMX Modes